effaamponsah/jwt-spring/README.md

 >       "password": "password"
 >}
 >```
 >The above credentials are hardcoded since its a simple demo.
+And doesnt have any database